acidanthera/MacKernelSDK/README.md

     - In `IOService.h` to avoid report virtual methods before 10.9
     - In `RootDomain.h` to avoid report virtual methods before 10.9
     - In `OSMetaClass.h` to avoid DriverKit usage before 10.15
+    - In `cdefs.h` to avoid Darwin14 aliases before 10.10